 Katherine has received numerous awards for her research including an early career award from the Federation of Associations in Behavioral & Brain Sciences.
 When under 30, Milkman was named one of the world’s top 40 business school professors under 40 by Poets and Quants and she was a finalist for the Thinkers 50 2017 Radar Thinker Award.
 Her dozens of published articles in leading social science journals such as Management Science, the Proceedings of the National Academy of Sciences, and The Journal of Finance have reached a wide audience through frequent coverage in major media outlets such as NPR, The New York Times, The Economist, The Washington Post, and The Financial Times.
 She is a regular contributor to The Washington Post, where she writes about the behavioral economics of everyday life.

 Katherine has been recognized with many accolades for her ability to communicate ideas to students.
 She has repeatedly received the excellence in teaching award from Wharton’s undergraduate division, been voted Wharton’s “Iron Prof” by the school’s MBA students for a PechaKucha-style presentation of her research, and has been a repeated finalist for the Anvil Award for Wharton’s most outstanding MBA teacher.

 She received her undergraduate degree from Princeton University (summa cum laude) in Operations Research and Financial Engineering and her Ph.D. from Harvard University’s joint program in Computer Science and Business.

-Edward Chang, Katherine L. Milkman, Dolly Chugh, Modupe Akinola (Forthcoming), Diversity Thresholds: How Social Norms, Visibility, and Scrutiny Relate to Group Composition, Academy of Management Journal, 62 (1), pp. 144-171.
+Edward Chang, Katherine L. Milkman, Dolly Chugh, Modupe Akinola (2019), Diversity Thresholds: How Social Norms, Visibility, and Scrutiny Relate to Group Composition, Academy of Management Journal, 62 (1), pp. 144-171.